-- TCERA's long-time Retirement Administrator, David Kehler, retired on March 30, 2019 after a public service career of nearly thirty-five years, over twenty-one of which were earned at TCERA.
-His knowledge and experience will be missed.
-The Board selected TCERA's Assistant Retirement Administrator, Leanne Malison, to move into the Retirement Administrator role effective March 31, 2019 allowing for continuity of leadership for the plan.
+- The appointment of Leanne Malison, TCERA's previous Assistant Retirement Administrator, as Retirement Administrator, created a vacancy in that position.
+The Board selected TCERA's Administrative Services Officer, Mary Warner, to fill that vacancy allowing for continuity of leadership for the Plan.
 The ability to promote from within the organization is a testament to the Board and Staff's attention to developing existing staff as part of its succession planning. - TCERA continued its focus on cross-training and professional development for all staff members.
-Weekly staff meetings provide an environment for exchange of information and training in various aspects of pension administration. - Staff members participated in on-site training and off-site seminars and roundtables to bolster their understanding of retirement principles.
+Weekly staff meetings provide an environment for exchange of information and training in various aspects of pension administration. - Staff members participated in on-site training and off-site seminars and roundtables to bolster their understanding of retirement principles as available.
+The COVID pandemic has limited access to off-site seminars, but the availability of web-based programs has helped fill in that gap.